zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

     standard C library.

-Besides, LightNet uses virtual memory pools to make overall arrangements for memory allocations and releases.
+Besides, LightNet uses virtual memory pools to make overall arrangements for the memory allocations and releases of all kinds of memory types.
 This step pre-plans the memory offsets of tensors, which can be converted to real memory addresses in run time.
 `ln_mem_pool` is the virtual memory pool structure.

 `ln_mem_pool` supports the following operations: